byteRavi/weathermate/README.md

 >> v1.0.0 - Initial release of the weather app

-v1.0.1 - Fixed bug where app would not display weather data for certain cities
+>> v1.0.1 - Fixed bug where app would not display weather data for certain cities

-v1.0.2 - Added support for multiple weather APIs
+>> v1.0.2 - her i added suppport for multiple weather APIs

-v1.0.3 - Improved error handling and user feedback
+>> v1.0.3 - improved error handling and user feedback

-v1.0.4 - Added ability to save favorite locations
+>> v1.0.4 - Added ability to save favorite locations

-v1.0.5 - Integrated with other weather-related APIs
+>> v1.0.5 - Integrated with other weather-related APIs